Vendors Lead Times

 Default Vendor

-To apply Vendor Lead Time, Vendors must be assigned to Item as default Vendor in Item Master Data, Purchasing tab.
-Only one from Preferred Vendors can be selected as default.
+To apply vendor lead times correctly, a default vendor must be assigned in the Item Master Data under the Purchasing tab.
+Only one vendor from the list of preferred vendors can be selected as the default.

 If the default Vendor is not defined in Item Master Data, then: